 Now’s the time to apply to the colleges you have chosen.
 You should be applying to a healthy mix of safety, target, and reach schools.
 Prepare your applications carefully, follow the instructions, and pay close attention to deadlines.
 You can apply to multiple schools at once through the Common App or Coalition, but some schools have individual applications.
-Ask your counselor and teachers to submit required documents (transcript, letters of recommendation, etc.) well before your application deadlines.
+Try to have some of the things below on hand so you have them when you’re ready to apply!

 3. Apply for scholarships (during the fall and winter)